Music, B.M.

 or MUSIC 487 Orchestral Literature

-Select 2 credits of the following:2
+Select 2 credits from the following:2

 Percussion Ensemble Keystone/General Education Course